logan-a-richey/midi_writer_cpp/README.md

 # MidiWriter C++

 ## Overview
-- `MidiWriter` is a lightweight C++ class designed to generate and save MIDI files.
+* `MidiWriter` is a lightweight C++ class designed to generate and save MIDI files.
-- It provides an easy-to-use interface for adding tracks, setting channels, specifying tempo, and inserting MIDI note events.
+* It provides an easy-to-use interface for adding tracks, setting channels, adding notes, time signatures, tempos, specifying tempo, and saving to `.mid` files.
-- Comes with Makefile and Python binding via CTypes.
+* Comes with Makefile and Python binding via CTypes.

 ## Features
 * Creation of `.mid` files.